-Also, perfect when out for a photoshoot, the bikes often get dirty travelling to the locations, the Vulcanet wipe kit comes with a travel pouch, which holds a few wipes.
-Perfect for when on location to give a good wipe over before getting the camera out, wiping away road dirt and grime, giving better quality photos than with a dirty bike.
+Also, perfect when out for a photo shoot, the bikes often get dirty travelling to the locations, the Vulcanet wipe kit comes with a travel pouch, which holds a few wipes.
+Perfect for when on location to give a good wipe over before getting the camera out.

 At first, I was apprehensive about them.
-I wasn’t sure how long the tub was going to last, especially sharing the tub with Ben who loves to keep the SV looking mint.
-Luckily the 80 wipe tub lasts plenty long and if you do the maths, 80 wipes, at 4 wipes per wash, that’s 20 washes, possibly more if you are really tight and use 3 wipes not 4.
-With the tubs, RRP of £33, £1.65 a wash… how can you complain at this?
+I wasn’t sure how long the tub was going to last, especially sharing the container with Ben who loves to keep the SV looking mint.
+Luckily the 80 wipe tub lasts plenty long, and if you do the maths, 80 wipes, at four wipes per wash, that’s 20 washes, possibly more if you are tight and use three wipes not 4.